neonwuchang/CandidateRec/README.md

 ### 📚 Designing for Robustness and Simplicity

 - Input Constraints: Job descriptions are capped at 1000 words to prevent token bloat in LLM requests.
-- File Handling: Only .txt files are supported, reducing complexity in file parsing and increasing predictability.
+- File Handling: Only .pdf files (a common resume file type) are supported, reducing complexity in file parsing and increasing predictability.
 - Fallback and Error Handling: API and encoding failures are handled gracefully with simple error alerts to users; detailed error messages are logged but not exposed to users to avoid leaking system details.
 - AI-generated Summary: It is limited to top 3 candidates and offered as an optional feature to manage cost and API usage.
 - LLM Prompt: The LLM is prompted to act as a recruiter, respond in bullet points (boosts readabiloty and improves user experience), and reject any attempts at prompt manipulation (e.g., prompts trying to manipulate the model to give a higher recommendation).